 - Working out the product roadmap

-- Who the first technical hires should be
+- Deciding who the first technical hires should be

 - Planning how the engineering culture could look